 Email security breaches cost billions of dollars every year, ranging from $50k per attack for small businesses and $3.86m for each phishing attack mid size businesses.
 And because security breaches are growing by 11% each year, businesses are turning to Domain-based Message Authentication, Reporting & Conformance (DMARC) to help stem the tide.
 But, how can you start using it to save your business money and grow client trust?
-In this ultimate guide we’re walking you through everything you need to know about DMARC, including what it is, how it helps you protect your business and your clients, and how you can implement it.
+In this ultimate guide we’re walking you through everything you need to know about DMARC, including what it is, how it helps you protect your business and your clients, and how you can implement DMARC.

 Simply put, DMARC is an email authentication strategy that cuts down on fraudulent emails.
 It takes Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM) standards to the next level by ensuring that emails reach those standards before letting them through.
 As a result, legitimate emails are passed through, and fraudulent emails, or emails that appear to come from your domain but actually came from an unscrupulous individual, will be blocked.